jtroo/telescope-buffer-extract/README.md

 I'm using tmux.
 I have some keybindings to emulate tmux workflows inside the Neovim terminal.
 The ones calling this plugin in particular are:

-    " like tmux extrakto, by word
+    " by word
     tnoremap <c-b><tab> <c-\><c-n>:TelescopeBufferExtractWord<cr>
-    " like tmux extrakto, by line
+    " by line
     tnoremap <c-b>` <c-\><c-n>:TelescopeBufferExtractLine<cr>

 These are terminal-mode mappings (like insert, but within a terminal) which